-You’re either a mac person or a PC person.
+You’re either a Mac person or a PC person.

 A Google Chrome person or a Firefox person.

-A Samsung person or an iPhone person.
+An Android person or an iPhone person.

 We get stuck on an operational system, its flows and functions, and it’s almost impossible to switch to another one, especially in the middle of a work day.